davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 All samples except CK-6 and CK-7 show results off the linear trendline for Eu.
 This distinct disequilibrium was also found in calibration by @Sun2012, and is dependent on the oxygen fugacity (and \ce{Eu^{2+}}/\ce{Eu^{3+}} ratio of the host magma.
-The strength of these disequilibria suggests that a significant amount of \ce{Eu^{2+}} exists in these samples and that it is strongly partitioned between orthopyroxene and clinopyroxene.
-Moreover, the dataset suggests an incorrect partition coefficient, with Eu favoring orthopyroxene at a factor of up to 10.
-Since this disequilibrium exists between pyroxenes, it is unlikely to correspond to fractionation into plagioclase, the usual source Eu depletions in melt residues.
-However, this could be the case if quicker diffusion of Eu out of clinopyroxenes is invoked, and the samples were never fully equilibrated.
 The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment *(P. Asimow and J. Blundy, personal communication)*, or Eu rapidly and differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
+These patterns could also be due to the effect of "ghost" plagioclase on creating local europium enrichments and depletions in the neighborhood of resorbed plagioclase grains.
+Such a pattern would suggest that the xenoliths originated at shallow mantle lithosphere levels and was transported deeper, causing plagioclase breakdown.
 Discerning between these scenarios is difficult due to the low Eu counts measured using ion-microprobe techniques.

-General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in the large-ion lithophile elements due to their slow diffusion rates.
-This must have happened prior to re-equilibration in major elements.
-Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene. <!-- and driving up the relative abundance of LREE in orthopyroxene -->
-Overall, disequilibrium patterns in REE between pyroxenes allude to possible eruptive effects, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in the @Liang2013 thermometer.
+General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in rare-earth elements due to their slow diffusion rates.
+This must have happened prior to subsolidus re-equilibration in major elements, which implies that it is not related to the eruptive episode.
+Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene. <!-- and driving up the relative abundance of LREE in orthopyroxene --> Overall, disequilibrium patterns in REE between pyroxenes allude to possible focused heating of sample CK-4, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in the @Liang2013 thermometer.
 Untangling these effects is beyond the scope of this work but presents several opportunities for further study.
 Despite this disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry, even for samples (such as CK-4) with generalized LREE disequilibrium.

 ### Significance of temperature estimates {#sec:temperature-significance}